Global Navigation Satellite System (GNSS) Outages and Alterations

 • the aircraft must have previously broadcasted a sufficiently long good signal during the flight.

 By computing the ratio of aircraft having a bad NIC to all the aircraft of the day, we can assess how the area is exposed to what can be interpreted as possible GNSS Radio Frequency Interferences.
-This daily analysis is then averaged across two periods, one covering 7 days and one covering 30 days, to the present element of persistence.
+This daily analysis is then averaged across two periods, one covering 7 days and one covering 30 days, to present element of persistence.

 The identification of speed anomalies between two aircraft positions may also indicate the presence of spoofing.
 A speed is considered as an anomaly when the computation between 2 points would constitute a violation of the laws of physics.